Menu

 Last Updated August 15, 2019

-[Progress of response, etc.]
+[Progress of Response, etc.]

 June 2019 Child and Youth Bureau

-[Basic information on radiation]
+[Basic Information on Radiation]

 http://shiteihaiki.env.go.jp/radiological_contaminated_waste/basic_knowledge/how_different.html (external site)

-(Homepage of Nuclear Regulatory Commission)
+(Homepage of the Nuclear Regulatory Commission)

-https://radioactivity.nsr.go.jp/map/en/ (external site)
+https://radioactivity.nsr.go.jp/map/ja/ (external site)

-For inquiries to this page
+Inquiries to this page

-Phone: 045-671-4775
+Telephone: 045-671-4775

-Phone: 045-671-4775
+Telephone: 045-671-4775

 Fax: 045-663-1925